radity/style-guide/README.md

 ![Style guide](https://gokmengorgen.net/img/style-guide/code-part-pixelised.png "Style guide")

 ## EditorConfig
 Please use [EditorConfig](https://editorconfig.org/) extension in your preferred IDE or editor.
-And copy the following config to your project.
+And copy the following config into **your project folder**:

 ```ini
 # .editorconfig